KilledByAPixel/LittleJS/README.md

 ## LittleJS Objects

-Though not required, LittleJS is intended to be used as an object oriented system by extending the base class [EngineObject](https://github.com/KilledByAPixel/LittleJS/blob/main/src/engineObject.js) with your own.
+LittleJS can be used as an object oriented system by extending the base class [EngineObject](https://github.com/KilledByAPixel/LittleJS/blob/main/src/engineObject.js) with your own.
 This lightweight class provides many useful features including physics, collision, parent/child system, and sorted rendering.
-Engine objects are automatically added to the global list of objects where they will be updated and rendered until destroyed.
+These objects are added to the global list of objects where they will automatically be updated and rendered until destroyed.

 Here is a template you can use to make objects that behave however you want.
 See the examples for a complete demonstration.